 2. How to prepare the wrapper dough for the best result

-Mix the wheat starch, tapioca starch and salt in a mixing bowl.
-Add the boiling water and stir the flour and boiling water vigorously until it forms a sticky dough.
-Then add a small amount of oil, and knead it until it is smooth, pliable and homogeneous.
+Mix the wheat starch, tapioca starch, and salt in a mixing bowl.
+Add the boiling water and stir the flour vigorously until it forms a sticky dough.
+Then add a small amount of oil, and knead it until it is smooth, pliable, and homogeneous.

 Tips and suggestions:

-- The amount of water should be sufficient to form a soft, malleable dough.
-If the dough cracks when you roll it out, it means you need to increase the quantity of water.
-(More information about this in the following sections).
+- The water should be sufficient to form a soft, malleable dough.
+If the dough cracks when you roll it out, you need to increase the quantity of water.
+(More information about this is in the following sections).

 - I used vegetable oil for my recipe, but you can use lard as a substitute.